Yuta-Sasaki-dev/sanskrit-roman/README.md

 # Sanskrit-Roman

-This extension converts plain alphabets to romanized-transcript for Sanskrit (or Old Indo-Aryan).
+This extension converts plain alphabets to romanized-transcript of Sanskrit (or Old Indo-Aryan).

-## Features
+## Getting Started

-You can typing Sanskrit texts without using MS Word or other proprietary softwares.
+### Installation

+1. Download `.vsix` file from "Releases" page.
+2. Start VSCode and run this command:  `Extensions: Install from VSIX...`
+3. choose `vsix` file that you downloaded.

-## Rules to Replace alphabets
+### Rules to Replace alphabets

 Replace texts in circumflex `%skt{}`.

-### Example
+#### Example

 Original text: